selvarajChinnasamy/NodeTask/README.md

 npm install -> to install dependencies

-to run

 Exercise 2

 We have a file which has 10 million numbers put in randomly ranging from 0 to 99.
 Sort the array and write it to another file without keeping the whole array into memory or reading the whole file at once and putting it in memory.

-npm run ex2 -> second question
+run -> npm run ex2

 Exercise 3